"Travel with the White House Chefs"? to Scotland - Cooking class, Scotch, Castles, Outlander, good food+

 EXCELLENT SCOTTISH COTTAGE PIE

-2 lbs ground beef cooked off in the oven - set aside to cool, pour off fat into gravy pan, as it is beefy flavored and can be used for a roux (code for thickener)
+2 lbs ground meat cooked off in the oven - set aside to cool, pour off fat into gravy pan, as it is beefy flavored and can be used for a roux (code for thickener)

 Salt and pepper to taste,